BOSM: Organization and Departments Involved

 who are responsible for works specified for their departments.

 In addition to the departments listed above, several clubs and minor departments and campus press are involved in the running of the fest.
-These include Press Clubs, Dept. of Informalz, Firewallz, Photography Club, Creative Activities Club, Gaming Club among others.
+These include Press Clubs, Dept. of Informalz, Firewallz, Photography Club, Creative Activities Club, Gaming Club, Department of Sports Publicity and Design (DSPD) among others.

+Among these, the DSPD is responsible for covering all the sporting events that occur during BOSM, and keep the public updated about the result of past matches and the schedule of the upcoming ones through social media handles.
+They also use these handles to generate publicity for the fest as well.

 Social Cause

-BOSM is the only sports festival of the country to have a Social Connect, in the hope of striking a chord of humanity.
+BOSM is the only sports festival of the country to have a Social Connect.